kammitama5/kammitama5.github.io/_posts/2017-12-5-Tuesday-December-5th.md

 <img src="/images/fsw/fs_026.png" width="400">

-- On, and this was a fun slide, too
+- On, and this was a fun slide, too.

+- It reads "Questions or Comments".
+There was also a Matlab code-challenge in C. It was tricky.
+I still need to find the error.
+  I took a photo of the code.

 <img src="/images/fsw/fs_001.png" width="400">